E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/GC-AdResS/LocalThermostat_AdResS/readme.rst

 .. _LocalT:

 ########################################################
-Local thermostat adaption fo the Abrupt GC-AdResS scheme
+Local thermostat adaption of the Abrupt GC-AdResS scheme
 ########################################################

 ..
 Let's add a local table of contents to help people navigate the page